 Demand for sorghum as an ingredient in popular food products has been steadily growing.
 In fact, the amount of sorghum used for consumer food products has increased by more than 250 percent over the last five years!
-But did you know whole grain sorghum features a beneficial nutrient profile (link to reasons why we love sorghum blog), is naturally gluten free and has favorable growth traits that promote an eco-friendly environment?
+But did you know whole grain sorghum features a beneficial nutrient profile, is naturally gluten free and has favorable growth traits that promote an eco-friendly environment?
 Consumers are helping to augment popularity as knowledge of the benefits of whole grains becomes more widespread.
 The International Food Information Councils’ 2018 Food and Health Survey indicates that 8 in 10 consumers understand the health benefits of consuming whole grains.
 This has spurred creation of new products containing whole grains.
 Whether you shop at a larger retailer, local grocery store or health-food store, you will want to add these 10 sorghum products to your grocery list.

 Excited to make a new whole grain recipe but having a hard time finding raw whole grain sorghum?
 Look for Bob’s Redmill whole grain sorghum at your local grocery store.
 It is budget friendly and a little goes a long way.
 For fun recipes, visit our recipe catalog.